ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

 MBC records 2000-2007 rank Wild Indigo Duskywing as Uncommon-to-Common compared to all butterfly species occurring in the state (Table 5).
-The most common duskywing, Juvenal’s Duskywing, is about three times more likely to be seen than Wild Indigo, but Wild Indigo is the second most common duskywing, and Dreamy Duskywing is the third most common. .
+The most common duskywing, Juvenal’s Duskywing, is about three times more likely to be seen than Wild Indigo, but Wild Indigo is the second most common duskywing, and Dreamy Duskywing the third most common.
 Horace’s and Sleepy Duskywings are in the Uncommon range.

-Interestingly, the 1986-90 MAS Atlas found Wild Indigo Duskywing in only 45 out of 723 blocs searched; it was actually found less frequently than Dreamy Duskywing (92/723 blocs).
-MBC records suggest that Dreamy Duskywing has been decreasing in numbers in recent years, while Wild Indigo Duskywing has been increasing.
-A 2012 list-length analysis of MBC records found a significant 53.1% decrease in Dreamy Duskywing 1992-2010, and a small, non-significant increase of 21% in Wild Indigo Duskywing (G. Breed, S. Stichter, and E. Crone, 2012).
+The 1986-90 MAS Atlas found Wild Indigo Duskywing in only 45 out of 723 blocs searched; it was actually found less frequently than Dreamy Duskywing (92/723 blocs).
+New analyses suggest that Dreamy Duskywing has been decreasing in numbers in recent years, while Wild Indigo Duskywing has been increasing.

-Chart 81 shows an overall pattern of increase in this species from the early 1990’s until 2009.
-The unadjusted totals of numbers seen also show strong upward movement over this time period, and linear regression of the Chart 81 data also shows a small upward slope.
+An important list-length analysis of 1992-2010 MBC records found a statistically significant 53.1% decrease in Dreamy Duskywing, and a small, non-significant increase of 21% in Wild Indigo Duskywing (G. Breed, S. Stichter, and E. Crone, 2012).
+Chart 81 also shows an overall pattern of increase in this species from the early 1990’s until 2009.
+The unadjusted totals of numbers seen also show strong upward movement over this time period, and linear regression of the data also shows a small upward slope (R²=0.115).

 Chart 81: MBC Sightings per Total Trip Reports, 1992-2009

-The moving average in Chart 81 also shows a fluctuating pattern, of low sightings per trip 1992 through 1995, higher numbers 1996 through 1999, a drop in 2000 through 2004, and rising sightings per trip again from 2005 through 2009.
+The moving average in Chart 81 shows a fluctuating pattern, of low sightings per trip 1992 through 1995, higher numbers 1996 through 1999, a drop in 2000 through 2004, and rising sightings per trip again from 2005 through 2009.
 These 3 to 4 year fluctuations are somewhat similar to the pattern for Juvenal’s Duskywing.

 State Distribution and Locations

-The 1986-90 MAS Atlas did not record any Wild Indigo Duskywings west of Worcester County, despite searches, nor had D. F. Schweitzer found it in western Massachusetts (Montague Plains) in the 1970’s.
+The 1986-90 MAS Atlas did not record any Wild Indigo Duskywings west of Worcester County, despite searches, nor had D. F. Schweitzer found it in western Massachusetts (Montague Plains) in the 1980’s.
 The Atlas did find Wild Indigo “rather frequent to locally common in all of the eastern counties.”

-Barnstable Marstons Mills Airport max.
+Acton Fort Pond Brook, 11 on 7/21/2002, E. Nielsen; Barnstable Marstons Mills Airport max.
 12 on 7/31/2010 A. Robb et al.; Boston W. Roxbury Millennium Park max.
 25 on 8/4/2009 B. Bowker; Boxford/Georgetown power line max 36 on 7/29/2008 S. and J. Stichter; Canton Great Blue Hill, max.
 25 on 7/31/2003, T. Murray; Chelmsford power line, Concord Road section, max.
-25 on 7/30/2011, B. Bowker; Falmouth Crane WMA max.
+25 on 7/30/2011, B. Bowker; Chilmark Peaked Hill, 9 on 8/11/2001, M. Pelikan; Concord NABA (incl.
+Acton) 42 on 7/13/2013; Falmouth Crane WMA max.
 27 on 8/4/2000, A. Robb; Foxborough Lamson Road, max.
 15 on 6/6/2011, M. Champagne; Framingham Callahan SP, max 28 on 7/15/2008 B. Bowker; Holliston Brentwood CA, max 24 on 5/31/2009, B. Bowker; New Bedford Plainville Road, max.
 10 on 7/23/2011, M. Mello; Newbury Martin Burns WMA, max.
 32 on 7/22/2008, S. and J. Stichter; North Andover Weir Hill TTOR, max.
 12 on 7/15/2010; Northborough Carney Reservation, max.
-20 on 7/17/2010 S. Moore and B. Volkle; Northampton community gardens, max.
+20 on 7/17/2010 S. Moore and B. Volkle; Northampton community gardens, many reports, max.
 18 on 8/11/2007, E. Nielsen; Plymouth Myles Standish SF, max.
-5 on 5/26/2007, Murray/Nielsen/MBC; Sherborn power line, max.
-16 on 5/31/2011, B. Bowker; Springfield, max.
-6, Lower Pioneer NABA 7/17/2008 R. Pease; Stow Delaney WMA, max.
-28 on 7/23/2009, M. Champagne; Waltham Prospect Hill max 15 on 7/29/2008 J. Forbes; and Worcester Broad Meadow Brook WS, max.
+5 on 5/26/2007, Murray/Nielsen/MBC; Raynham Borden Colony, 10 on 7/9/2012, J. Dwelly; Sherborn power line, max.
+25 on 7/30/2011, B. Bowker; Springfield, 6, Lower Pioneer NABA 7/17/2008 R. Pease; Stow Delaney WMA, max.
+50 on 5/19/2012, T. Murray et al.; Waltham Prospect Hill max 15 on 7/29/2008 J. Forbes; and Worcester Broad Meadow Brook WS, max.
 20 on 7/29/2001 G. Howe.

 Broods and Flight Period

-The MBC flight chart (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp) for Wild Indigo Duskywing shows it on the wing from late April through mid-October.
+The MBC 1993-2008 flight chart (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp) for Wild Indigo Duskywing shows it on the wing from late April through mid-October.
 Two broods are quite apparent, and the fairly large number of sightings through September and into October strongly suggests a partial third brood (see September photo above).

-Late dates: In the same 20-year span of MBC records, Wild Indigo Duskywings were seen flying until the second week of October, or later, in six of the years.
-These six MBC latest sight dates are 10/17/2008 Belmont, F. Bouchard; 10/16/1998 Northampton community gardens, T. Gagnon; 10/15/2002 Northampton community gardens, T. Gagnon; 10/13/1997 Holyoke, R. Pease; 10/10/2010 Beverly community gardens, K. Haley; and 10/9/2007 Northampton community gardens, B. Spencer.
-The 1986-90 Atlas late date had been 9/29/1994 in Wellesley, R. Forster.
-All these September and October fliers are likely third-brood individuals.
-2011 did not produce any third-brood sightings,the flight seeming to end at the end of August, but 2012 saw many September individuals, the latest sighting being one on 10/6/2012, in Waltham, photographed by J. Forbes and identified by F. Model.
+All the September and October fliers are likely third-brood individuals.
+2011 did not produce any third-brood sightings, the flight seeming to end at the end of August, but 2012 saw many September individuals, the latest sighting being one on 10/6/2012, in Waltham, photographed by J. Forbes and identified by F. Model.

 Scudder had only “scant records” of even a second brood, but in fact they are rather persuasive records.
 “Sprague reports several fresh specimens captured in the vicinity of Boston between July 18 and 27; I have myself seen (but not taken) what I judge to be the same, in a fresh condition at Waltham on August 3rd, and in the same place a very rubbed specimen probably to be referred to this species on August 26;...”
 (1899: 1474).
 If these had been what we now call Persius Duskywings, the flight would have been finished by mid-June.